louisroyer/louisroyer.github.io/_posts/draft_minetest-game-default-split.md

 - move translations by copying all and running [update translation tool](https://github.com/minetest-tools/update_translations)
 - run luacheck again (I use vim syntastic with luacheck, but it is better to double-check)

 When all mods are created, it is time to play with depends to no longer have any mod that depends on `default`.
+Then it is possible to run `mtg` to ensure test everything.

+Result of the split:
+- `mtg_gui`:
+    - contains gui related functions
+- `default_lib`:
+    - contains helper functions from `default`
+- `chests`:
+    - depends on `mtg_gui`, `woods` (for the sound), `default_lib`, and  optionally on `ores` (then locked chests can be crafted)
+    - locked chests can be disabled by settings
+    - [`basic_materials`](https://gitlab.com/VanessaE/basic_materials) in optional depends and if loaded, then the craft use padlock instead of steel, this can be disabled by settings
+- `ores`
+- `trees`
+- `woods`
+- `ladders`
+- `fences`
+- `signs`

+Since the goal of this experiment is to make `mtg` more modular, I added new settings to allow disabling easily parts of some mods and I made some mods depends optional.